GideonPARANOID/code-sketchpad/git.md

 ### Using SSH keys

-Assuming we have a SSH keychain & `xclip` installed.
+Assuming we have a generated a SSH keychain & we have `xclip` installed.
+Note that `xclip` needs an X server, so it can just be done with `cat`, but that's a bit less secure.

     git config --global user.name '<name>'
     git config --global user.email '<email>'